top of page

 There are no concessions available at Kuzniewski Field.
 Most fans bring their own drinks and snacks to Crusader lacrosse games.
 Veteran Crusader fans will come to games well-stocked with food and drink to enjoy in the parking lots before or after the game.
 You’re very likely to see lots of hot beverages at Kuzniewski Field, particularly during the frigid early months of the season.

-There are vending machines in the Hart Center should you come unprepared and want to take the long walk to get a drink or snack.
+There are vending machines in the Hart Center, should you come unprepared and want to take the long walk to get a drink or snack.

 Atmosphere 2

-The fans are supportive and enthusiastic and make themselves heard throughout the game.
 There is plenty of room all around the facility for younger fans to run around and blow off some steam, and you will see lots of games of catch going on over on the adjacent field.
 This is a pleasant and comfortable place to take in some quality lacrosse.

 Neighborhood 3

-Worcester is the second largest city in all of New England but has never enjoyed much of a reputation as a destination location.
+Worcester is the second-largest city in all of New England, but has never enjoyed much of a reputation as a destination location.
 That all began to change when the city announced that the Pawtucket Red Sox would be moving to the brand-new Polar Park, located just 2.5 miles from the Holy Cross campus.

-The Holy Cross campus is located in southwestern Worcester about three miles from downtown.
+The Holy Cross campus is located in southwestern Worcester, about three miles from downtown.
 There isn’t much in the immediate area of campus in terms of dining or lodging options, but the city of Worcester contains many excellent options.

-Worcester’s acclaimed “Restaurant Row” on Shrewsbury Street is home to over forty different eateries, shops and salons.
+Worcester’s acclaimed “Restaurant Row” on Shrewsbury Street is home to over forty different eateries, shops,s and salons.
 It’s a favorite destination for locals looking to enjoy a night on the town.
 Fans will find additional options in the downtown area around the DCU Center.
 The up-and-coming Canal District, anchored by the new Polar Park, is rapidly growing and worth a look.
 Likewise, fans looking for lodging options should head downtown, as there is nothing around Holy Cross.

 Traditionally overshadowed by its neighbors in Boston and Providence, Worcester is carving out its own niche as an affordable, attractive alternative to those cities.
-For fans visiting during ski season, Wachusett Mountain is located just ten miles outside of city limits.
+For fans visiting during ski season, Wachusett Mountain is located just ten miles outside the city limits.

 Fans 2